Cathy Cohen, Principal Investigator/Founder

 Jenn M. Jackson, Graduate Research Assistant

 Jenn M. Jackson entered the Department of Political Science at the University of Chicago in 2014.
-Her research focuses news media frames and public opinion of young Americans, social movements, the politics of the public sphere, and shifting notions of political participation and engagement.
+Her primary research areas are Black Politics, social movements, new media, and gender and sexuality.
 Specifically, Jackson’s dissertation project is a multi-methodological investigation of the new social movement groups and their influence on public discourse.

 Jackson received her BS in Industrial and Systems Engineering from the University of Southern California in 2007 before completing a MA in Political Science from California State University, Fullerton in 2011.